prajjwal1/prajjwal1.github.io/index.md

 # Bio

-I am an AI Resident at [Meta AI Research](https://ai.facebook.com) (Reality Labs) in the [Cognitive AI team](https://ai.facebook.com/research/conversational-ai/) working with [Chinnadhurai Sankar](https://chinnadhurai.github.io), [Rohan Chitnis](https://rohanchitnis.com), [Amy Zhang](https://amyzhang.github.io).
+I am an AI Resident at [Meta AI Research](https://ai.facebook.com) (Reality Labs) in the [Generative AI](https://ai.facebook.com/blog/large-language-model-llama-meta-ai/) team working on LLM Research with [Sharan Narang](https://scholar.google.com/citations?user=CWOixywAAAAJ&hl=en).
+Previously I was in the Cognitive AI team working on Offline RL with [Rohan Chitnis](https://rohanchitnis.com) and [Amy Zhang](https://amyzhang.github.io), and before that I was in [Conversational AI Research](https://ai.facebook.com/research/conversational-ai/) working with [Chinnadhurai Sankar](https://chinnadhurai.github.io) where I worked on multi-task dialogue models.

-Previously, I was a CS graduate student at the University of Texas Dallas where I worked on commonsense reasoning under [Prof. Vincent Ng](http://www.hlt.utdallas.edu/~vince/).
+Previously, I was a CS graduate student at the University of Texas Dallas where I worked on commonsense reasoning under the supervision of [Prof. Vincent Ng](http://www.hlt.utdallas.edu/~vince/).
 My thesis is about improving commonsense reasoning through adversarial learning (coming soon).

-My research interests lie in the general area of deep learning and representation learning, especially at the intersection of computer vision and language.
+**Large Language Models**
+These days I spend a lot of time thinking about LLMs, emergence, evaluation, scaling, multi-lingual and long context capability.
+This is my current interest right now.

 **Offline Reinforcement Learning**
-This is what I'm currently working on.
-I am specifically working with Decision Transformer to understand how effective they are for sequential decision making.
+I worked primarily with major paradigms in offline RL and studied DT more closely to determine where each of these paradigms are well suited to be used.

 **Vision**
 I have previously worked on numerous domains in computer vision during my internships which includes